 Question: I originally closed on my home back in 2006 – at the time my income was below the USDA limit.
 However, I received a promotion since then and my income is now over the USDA limits.
 Will I still be approved?
 G. Thomas – Santa Fe, New Mexico.
 Answer: Unfortunately your household income must be below the current USDA limits today to be eligible.

 Question: When I purchased my home it was located in a USDA approved area – just outside of St. Louis.
 However, the USDA maps changed in October and my home is no longer in an eligible location.
 What are my options?
-J. Kearns – St. Louis, MO Answer: No worries, you home is approved regardless of the current or future approved rural area map revisions.
+J. Kearns – St. Louis, MO Answer: No worries, your home is approved regardless of the current or future approved rural area map revisions.

 Question: I understand that USDA loans now require monthly mortgage insurance to be included in the payment each month.
 I don’t have this on my current loan I obtained in 2004, will I be required to pay this if I refinance?
 D. Conley – Monroe, North Carolina.
-Answer: Yes, all new USDA loans require an annual fee (monthly “PMI”) of .35% of the loan amount, in addition to 1.0% guaranteed fee that is rolled into your new loan.
-Example, let’s assume your loan balance is $175,000.
+Answer: Yes, all new USDA loans require an annual fee (monthly “PMI”) of .35% of the loan amount, in addition to the 1.0% guaranteed fee that is rolled into your new loan.
+For example, let’s assume your loan balance is $175,000.
 The amount of monthly PMI added to your payment would be $51.04 per month.
 Your current interest and loan balance will determine if refinancing makes sense or not.
-Most home-owners generally see an interest rate reduction low enough to offset the new mortgage insurance costs.
+Most homeowners generally see an interest rate reduction low enough to offset the new mortgage insurance costs.
 Your USDA loan advisor will review the costs and savings with you to determine if you meet the tangible benefit policies.

 Question: I would like to refinance, but I don’t have the cash needed for the closing costs.
 D. Cook – Wichita, Kansas.
 Answer: Most of the USDA refinance programs allow all closing costs to be included in the new loan balance.
-No out of pocket cash is needed from the home owners in most cases.
+No out of pocket cash is needed from the homeowners in most cases.

 Question: What is the paperwork I need to apply for the USDA Streamline Assist Refinance?
 F. Donaldson – Montgomery, Alabama.
 Answer: Very little paperwork is needed from the homeowner.
-Income documents (pay stubs, W2) will be needed to ensure your income is below the 2017 USDA income limits.
-A copy of ID, most recent mortgage statement, home insurance statement and survey if you have it.
-The USDA refinance programs are very streamlined and do not require a lot paperwork when compared to a standard USDA purchase loan.
+Income documents (pay stubs, W2) will be needed to ensure your income is below the 2024 USDA income limits.
+A copy of your ID, most recent mortgage statement, home insurance statement and survey if you have it.
+The USDA refinance programs are very streamlined and do not require a lot of paperwork when compared to a standard USDA purchase loan.

 Question: If I refinance, when will my first mortgage payment be due?
 J. McCall – Little Rock, AR.
 Answer: You will always skip the following month.
-Example: let’s say you close on your new USDA refinance January 7th – your first payment will not be due until March 1st.
+Example: let’s say you close on your new USDA refinance on January 7th – your first payment will not be due until March 1st.